 Choose a niche and decide what to sell

 - Focus on your strengths.
 First of all, think of something you are good at.
 It may be simple.
 You regularly bake cinnamon snickerdoodles and your friends find them mind-blowingly delicious.
-Or, say, your fantasy is rich enough to create 135 types of dresses and your mom can get them tailored for you in just a couple of hours.
-Why not set up a clothing store?
+Or, say, your fantasy is rich enough to create 135 types of dresses and your mom can get them tailored to you in just a couple of hours.
+Why not set up an online store?
 Turning your offline skills into an online business is a great way to enter the market and be sure that hardly anyone will be able to duplicate your offer.

 - Carve your own product niche.
 Creating your own niche in a saturated market can be anything but simple.
 This involves developing a deeper understanding of your audience and carving out the path to your customer’s mind.
 Moreover, you will have to be responsible for educating your target market on why they need such a product.
 The good news is that there will be no competitors breathing down your neck.